mozilla/code-review/backend/README.md

 This will produce a local Postgres binary dump named `latest.dump`.

-To use that dump, you'll need a local postgresql instance running.
-The following docker configuration works well for local development :
+To use this dump, you'll need a local PostgreSQL instance running.
+The following Docker configuration works well for local development:

 * a `code_review` database is created,
 * with user/password credentials `postgres` / `crdev1234`,